Himanshucwu20/analytics-dashboard-assessment/README.md

   - ajayap@mapupa.ai
   - divyanshs@mapup.ai
 - Finally, please fill out the google form that you received via email to submit the assessment for review.

+# Final Submission Report :

+This analysis provides a comprehensive overview of the electric vehicle (EV) dataset, offering insights into the distribution, popularity, and pricing trends of EVs across various factors.
+The following visualizations and metrics are included to help better understand the landscape of electric vehicles:

+## General Overview:

+1. Total Number of EVs: Display the total count of electric vehicles in the dataset.

+2. Distribution by Electric Vehicle Type: Show a breakdown of EV types (e.g., Battery Electric Vehicles (BEV), Plug-in Hybrid Electric Vehicles (PHEV)).

+3. Model Year Distribution: Display the number of EVs by model year using a histogram or line chart.

+4. Top Makes and Models: Highlight the most popular EV makes and models.

+## Insights :

+1. EV Distribution by County/City: Use a map visualization to show the geographic spread of EVs.

+2. Top Counties/Postal Codes with EVs: Bar chart or table showing counties or postal codes with the highest EV populations.

+3. Electric Range Distribution: Histogram showing the range of electric vehicles.

+4. Average Base MSRP by Model Year: Line chart showing how the average MSRP changes over the years.

+## MSRPvsRange

+1. Base MSRP vs Electric Range: Scatter plot to analyze the relationship between MSRP and range.